Chapter 2 Reading in data locally and from the web

 Databases are beneficial in a large-scale setting:

-- they enable storing large data sets across multiple computers with automatic redundancy and backups
+• They enable storing large data sets across multiple computers with backups.

-For example, there are billions of Google searches conducted daily.
-Can you imagine if Google stored all of the data from those queries in a single
+• They allow multiple users to access data simultaneously and remotely without conflicts and errors.
+For example, there are billions of Google searches conducted daily in 2021 (Real Time Statistics Project 2021).
+Can you imagine if Google stored all of the data from those searches in a single .csv file!?
+Chaos would ensue!

 no_official_lang_data <- filter(can_lang, category != "Official languages")